AdaptOver: Adaptive Overshadowing Attacks in Cellular Networks: AdaptOver

 \subsubsection{AdaptOver: Downlink DoS}

 The attacker first records the downlink during connection establishment between the UE and the eNodeB as described in Section \ref{sec:prepare} and learns the type of connection procedure that will follow.
 If it is an attach procedure, the attacker will overshadow the response of the MME to an attach request (e.g., an \texttt{Authentication Request}) with an \texttt{Attach Reject}.
-This will cause the UE to enter a state where it will not attempt to re-connect for at least 12 hours.
+AdaptOver overshadows the downlink with this message continuously for 250ms, in order to transmit all necessary acknowledgments (see Section~\ref{sec:reliable_transport_modification} for details) and to make sure that the legitimate response is not received, as it is impossible to predict when exactly the MME / eNodeB sends it exactly.
+After the attack, the UE enters a state where it will not attempt to re-connect to any other cell of the operator in the same tracking area for either 30-60mins or more than 12 hours, depending on the model of the phone.
 If it is a service request procedure (i.e., a connection re-establishment), the attacker will react with a \texttt{Service Reject}, overshadowing the \texttt{Security Command} that the MME usually sends.
+In this case, AdaptOver only needs to overshadow for 50ms (see Section~\ref{sec:reliable_transport_modification} for details), since only one acknowledgment needs to be transmitted.
 Figure \ref{fig:dos_dl} summarizes the attack.
 Note that the eNodeB is omitted from the figure.